Donald Trump Wants To Use Nuclear Weapons To Stop Hurricanes From Hitting The United States, ‘Axios’ Reports

-Donald Trump’s aides humored him during a recent briefing about hurricane threats to the United States, when he enthusiastically suggested dropping nuclear warheads into the middle of the storms, as a way to stop them before they make landfall on the U.S. east coast, according to a stunning new report by Axios.com published Sunday afternoon.
+Donald Trump’s aides humored him during a recent briefing about hurricane threats to the United States, when he enthusiastically suggested dropping nuclear warheads into the middle of the storms, as a way to stop them before they make landfall on the U.S. east coast, according to a stunning new report by Axios published on Sunday afternoon.

-During the briefing, according to the Axios account based on “sources who have heard the president’s private remarks,” Trump came up with the idea during a White House briefing, declaring, “I got it.
+During the briefing, according to the Axios account based on “sources who have heard the president’s private remarks,” Trump came up with the idea during a White House briefing.

+“I got it.
 I got it.
-Why don’t we nuke them?”

-Trump went on to suggest, “we drop a bomb inside the eye of the hurricane and it disrupts it,” and asked “Why can’t we do that?” according to the Axios source who, the publication pointed out, was paraphrasing Trump’s remarks.
+Why don’t we nuke them?” he asked.
+“We drop a bomb inside the eye of the hurricane and it disrupts it,” Trump went on to suggest.
+“Why can’t we do that?” he asked, according to the Axios source who, the publication pointed out, was paraphrasing Trump’s remarks.

 The aide who gave the briefing about potential hurricane disasters told Trump, “we’ll look into that,” according to Axios.
 But the publication’s source said that the briefer “was knocked back on his heels,” as Trump repeated his proposal to use nuclear weapons against hurricanes.
 The source told Axios that when the meeting with Trump concluded, “we thought, ‘What the f***?
 What do we do with this?'”

-But that meeting was not the only time Trump pressed his idea to use high explosives for the supposed purposes of hurricane control.
+That meeting was not the only time Trump has pressed his idea to use high explosives for the supposed purposes of hurricane control.
 Axios also reported that a written 2017 National Security Council memo describes a conversation in which Trump also asked about “whether the administration should bomb hurricanes.”
 But that memo does not specify that Trump suggested using nuclear weapons against hurricanes, saying only that Trump “talked about bombing hurricanes.”

 The idea to use nuclear warheads against hurricanes is not original with Trump, however.
 The question is asked so frequently of government weather scientists that the U.S. National Oceanic and Atmospheric Administration has posted on the NOAA site a detailed explanation of why setting off a nuclear explosion in the middle of a hurricane is “not a good idea.”